pkhorram/Optimizing-Modulation-Classification-with-Deep-Learning/Resnet/README.md

 # Improvements to Modulation Classification using Deep Learning

-This code implements the CLDNN model given in the following paper, **"Deep Neural Network Architectures for Modulation Classification"**.
+This code implements the ResNet model given in the following paper, **"Deep Neural Network Architectures for Modulation Classification"**.
 Reference: https://ieeexplore.ieee.org/document/8335483

 Steps to run the code: